kubo/rust-oracle/README.md

 This is an [Oracle database][] driver for [Rust][] based on [ODPI-C][].

 Don't use this until the version number reaches to 0.1.0.
-This will be 0.1.0 if there are no incompatible changes predicted from planned features.
+`FromSql` may be changed to support DML returning in 0.0.7.
+After that, 0.1.0 will be released if no additional incompatible changes are predicted from planned features.

 **Methods for querying rows were changed in 0.0.4.** If you had written programs using rust-oracle before 0.0.4, enable the `restore-deleted`